Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 The guidance and deployable serves multiple needs.
 It provides a pattern for running a cost-efficient web application and provides guidance to meet key objectives.

 **Cost-optimized environments** - The solution uses a production environment and a non-production environment.
  Both environments are cost-optimized to deliver maximum value with SLAs of 99.98% for the production environment and 99.56% for the non-production environment.
 You can review the current estimated cost per month for each environment using the links below.
-We've prepopulated the calculator with architecture described here.
+We've prepopulated the calculator with the architecture described here.

 Pricing calculator estimates
 - [Non-production environment](https://azure.com/e/2a048617e85b41b9bc889cacf5cc8059)